GermanLopezFernandez/HelpMatch/README.md

 ## Important :warning:
-When trying to replicate the proyect, it's important to install all the node modules required.
+When trying to replicate the project, it's important to install all the node modules required.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)